Diversifying Crops Is Good For The Planet. But Can It Be Good For Farmers' Wallets?

 That means that in order to make an impact at any kind of scale, farmers who grow corn and soy for livestock need to be able to sell other crops for livestock as well — that is, they need to convince the people in charge of livestock operations to add small grains to the animal feed.
 And there's some indication it may be working.

 Last October, Target announced it was joining the AgWater Challenge, an initiative from nonprofits Ceres and the World Wildlife Fund that encourages better water management practices among the world's biggest food and beverage companies.
 Although it declined to discuss how the effort is progressing or disclose how many farmers are participating to date, Target said last year that it plans to support the development of cover crops (which are planted to mitigate soil erosion and hold nutrients), including small grains that can be grown in rotation with corn and soy.
-The company is collaborating with both Practical Farmers of Iowa and the Vermont-based Sustainable Food Lab, Lab, an effort that could potentially lead to the small grains being processed as food for livestock.
+The company is collaborating with both Practical Farmers of Iowa and the Vermont-based Sustainable Food Lab, an effort that could potentially lead to the small grains being processed as food for livestock.
 (The two organizations work closely together, trying to link different segments of the supply chain to boost sustainable agricultural practices.
 "What we [at PFI] do with farmers, they do with companies," Bowers says of the Sustainable Food Lab.
 "They work with companies to figure out what can companies do to meet their sustainability goals.")

 PepsiCo, meanwhile, has started to provide financial support for farmers to grow rotation crops, and is exploring other opportunities for collaboration.
-"We work closely with groups like the Sustainable Food Lab that are helping to connect a variety of market players [that] farmers can sell to," says Margaret Henry, PepsiCo's director for sustainable agriculture, in an email.
+"We work closely with groups like the Sustainable Food Lab that are helping to connect a variety of market players [that] farmers can sell to," Margaret Henry, PepsiCo's director for sustainable agriculture, says in an email.
 The company is currently working with more than 50 farmers and plans to increase that number this fall.

 And Oatly, the alternative dairy company that has been taking over New York City's subway system with its quippy ads, is also engaging with farmers to add oats to their rotations.
 Communications manager Sara Fletcher says the company currently sources most of the oats for its North American market (it's a Swedish company) from Canada.
 She says Oatly sees the corn-soy farms throughout the Midwest as a win-win opportunity — the company can boost domestic production and farmers can find profit in growing a third crop between the corn and soy, all while improving soil health.